-combine- or hand-harvested grain.
-The Grain NY of the GA-sensitive dwarfing alleles (Rht12, Rht8c+Ppd-D1a) was similar to those of GA-insensitive alleles conferring similar heights (Figs 3 and 5k).
-The hand harvest (Fig. 5) revealed that effects of alleles on Grain NY could be attributed more to LNUp than to RemobN: using the quadratic fits, there was an 80 kg N/ha increase in Grain NY as heights increased from 300 to 800 mm; 62 kg of this derived from increased LNUp, and only 18 kg from increased RemobN.
-Of the 18 kg attributed to RemobN, 11 kg could be ascribed to effects on Crop NYanthesis (using a mid-point Remobeff of 0.55) and 7 kg to improved Remobeff.
-Similarly, the allele effects on Grain NY are more a function of Crop NYmaturity (Fig. 5f) than NHI (Fig. 6): c.
-67% of the increase in Grain NY between 300 and 800 mm can be ascribed increased Crop NYmaturity and the remainder to improved NHI.
-Entire quadratic response of Grain NY to height is associated with effects on grain numbers rather than on N per grain (NpG).
-Indeed, NpG for Maris Huntsman NILs increased at heights either sub- or supra-optimal for Grain NY (Fig. 3), i.e. for just this background both the linear (-0.0043 mg/mm; s.e. =0.00128) and quadratic (0.000030; s.e. = 0.0000094) effects of height were significant (P < 0.05) with signs opposite to those for Grain NY.
+Nitrogen recovered in the combine-harvested grain peaked at about 800 mm: the maximum fitted value of 160 kg N/ha representing 57.5 % of available N (Fig. 3).
+A similar response was seen in the hand harvests but with less apparent penalty for excessive height (Fig. 5K).
+Remobilization efficiency (Remobeff) and nitrogen harvest index (NHI) peaked at 0.58 (not presented) and 0.72 (Fig. 6) respectively.
+Despite the quadratic fits, in neither combine-, nor hand-harvested grain was there a statistically significant increase in Grain NY, Remobeff, or NHI by adding single semi-dwarfing alleles to the two tallest backgrounds.
+The Grain NY of the GA-sensitive dwarfing alleles (Rht12, Rht8c+Ppd-D1a) were similar to those of GA-insensitive alleles conferring similar heights (Figs 3 and 5K).
+The hand harvest (Fig. 5) revealed that effects of alleles on Grain NY could be attributed more to LNUp than to RemobN: using the quadratic fits, there was an 80 kg N/ha increase in Grain NY as heights increased from 300 mm to 800 mm; 62 kg of this derived from increased LNUp, and only 18 kg from increased RemobN.
+Of the 18 kg attributed to RemobN, 11 kg could be ascribed to effects on Crop NYanthesis (using a mid point Remobeff of 0.55) and 7 kg to improved Remobeff.
+Similarly, the allele effects on Grain NY are more a function of Crop NYmaturity (Fig. 5F) than NHI (Fig. 6): about 67 % of the increase in Grain NY between 300 mm and 800 mm can be ascribed increased Crop NYmaturity and the remainder to improved NHI.
+All of the quadratic response of Grain NY to height is associated with effects on grain numbers rather than on nitrogen per grain (NpG).
+Indeed, NpG for Maris Huntsman NILs increased at heights either sub- or supra-optimal for Grain NY (Fig. 3). i.e. For just this background both the linear (-0.0043 mg/mm; S.E. = 0.00128) and quadratic (0.000030; S.E. = 0.0000094) effects of height were significant (P < 0.05) with signs opposite to those for Grain NY.